MileHacker Logo

 A lively hub for fresh local produce, meats, dairy, baked goods, and some prepared foods.
 A good experience of local life.

-Excellent for purchasing ingredients if self-catering.
+Excellent for purchasing ingredients if on your own-catering.

 Supermarkets

-Chains like Pyaterochka, Magnit, and Lenta are widely available, offering a full range of groceries.
+Brands like Pyaterochka, Magnit, and Lenta are widely available, offering a full range of groceries.

 International Cuisine